-ENGINE ACCESS - INTERIOR Front Engine Cover
+ENGINE ACCESS - INTERIOR Front Engine Cover (Located between cab seats)

-- To remove the engine cover, insert the supplied hex wrench into the hole in the top center or the front edge of the engine cover, depending on model. - Turn the hex wrench to the left (counter-clockwise) to unlatch.
+- NOTE: Take precautions to protect carpet and interior furnishings when removing engine cover.
+The underside of the engine cover could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings. - To remove the engine cover, insert the supplied hex wrench into the hole (located on the top center or the front edge of the engine cover, depending on model). - Turn the hex wrench to the left (counterclockwise) to unlock.